shreevathsa0802/IOT/README.md

-# IOT
+# BLKING LED
--
-Tis is an IOT model .
-It is SMART HOME.
+This is a basic Iot project- blinking LED
-It uses esp32.
+It uses ESP32